pculver1/IUCN-Red-List-Database-Analyses/README.md

 ## Objective
-Identify which taxonomic families contain the highest numbers of threatened species (Critically Endangered, Endangered, and Vulnerable) using normalized IUCN Red List data.
+Identify which taxonomic families contain the highest numbers of threatened species (Critically Endangered, Endangered, and Vulnerable) using normalized International Union for Conservation of Nature (IUCN) Red List data.

 This project focuses on structuring messy conservation data into a relational format and extracting biologically meaningful insights to support conservation prioritization.